NexPlayer/Android-SDK/advanced.md

 - Centre (1)
 - Bottom (-1)

-#### int [ ] getViewportAnchorForWebVTT ( )

-This method gets the viewport anchor data of a WebVTT region.

-**Returns**

-A byte array with the viewport anchor data for the content’s WebVTT.

-> **Deprecated** Do not use.

-#### int getWidthForWebVTT ( )

-This method gets the width data of a WebVTT region.

-Returns

-A byte array with the width data for the content’s WebVTT.

-> **Deprecated** Do not use.

 #### TTML\_WritingModegetWritingModeforTTML ( )

 This method gets the writing mode of timed text (TTML) in content.

-It corresponds to thetts:writingModeattribute and indicates how timed text (TTML) should be displayed in the text display region.
+It corresponds to the tts:writingMode attribute and indicates how timed text (TTML) should be displayed in the text display region.

 **Returns**